dmedhora/Kubernetes-on-Vagrant-with-containerd/README.md

-Kubernetes on Vagrant ( Linux ) using containerd as CRI
+Kubernetes hosted on Vagrant using containerd as CRI